-The assumptions used at the whole Fund level to value the benefits at 31 March 2016 are summarised below:
+The key assumptions used to value the benefits at 31 March 2016 are summarised below:

 Assumption 31 March 2016 Discount rate 5.4% p.a.
 Pension increases 2.4% p.a.
-Salary increases 2.4% p.a. until 31 March 2020 and 3.9% p.a. thereafter Pension increases on GMP Funds will pay limited increases for members that have reached SPA by 6 April 2016, with the Government providing the remainder of the inflationary increase.
+Salary increases In line with CPI until 31 March 2020 and 3.9% p.a. thereafter Pension increases on GMP Funds will pay limited increases for members that have reached SPA by 6 April 2016, with the Government providing the remainder of the inflationary increase.
 For members that reach SPA after this date, we have assumed that Funds will be required to pay the entire inflationary increases.
-Mortality 100% of the S2PA tables for males and 90% of the S2PA tables for females with projected improvements in line with the 2015 CMI model allowing for a long term rate of improvement of 1.5% p.a.
+Mortality The post retirement mortality assumptions adopted are the S2PA tables with a multiplier of 100% for males and 90% for females, making allowance for CMI 2015 projected improvements and a long term rate of improvement of 1.5% p.a.
 Retirement Each member retires at a single age, weighted based on when each part of their pension is payable unreduced.
 Commutation Members will convert 50% of the maximum possible amount of pension into cash.